-Refusals: An Indonesian’s preoccupation with saving face and politeness can

-    mean that they will be reluctant to give a flat “no” or negative response, even

-    when they do not agree with you.
+- Refusals: An Indonesian’s preoccupation with saving and can mean that they will be reluctant to give a flat “no” or negative response, even when they do not agree with you.
 Therefore, focus on hints of hesitation.
-Listen

-    closely to what they say, but also pay careful attention to what they don’t say

-    and double check understandings to clarify meaning.
+Listen closely to what they say, but also pay careful attention to what they don’t say and double check understandings to clarify meaning.

-    - Soft Voices: When initially meeting a stranger, an Indonesian may speak quite

-    softly and submissively.
-However, they usually have no reservations in raising

-    their voices when they get excited and can be quite loud once you get to know

-    them.
-Nevertheless, shouting or expressing anger in one’s voice is generally not

-    appropriate.
-More prudish Indonesians can see it to reflect a poor education or
+- Soft Voices: When initially meeting a stranger, an Indonesian may speak quite softly and submissively.
+However, they usually have no reservations in raising their voices when they get excited and can be quite loud once you get to know them.
+Nevertheless, shouting or expressing anger in one’s voice is generally not appropriate.
+More prudish Indonesians can see it to reflect a poor education or upbringing.

-    upbringing.

-    - Silence: Silence is an important and purposeful tool used in Asian

-    communication.
-Pausing before giving a response indicates that someone has

-    applied appropriate thought and consideration to the question.
-This signifies
+- Silence: Silence is an important and purposeful tool used in Asian communication.
+Pausing before giving a response indicates that someone has applied appropriate thought and consideration to the question.
+This signifies and respect.

-    politeness and respect.

-    - Personal Space: Indonesians are generally accustomed to having less personal

-    space than Australians as public spaces (in the cities especially) can be very

-    crowded.
-People commonly sit and stand closer to one another, however what

-    privacy can be afforded is respected.
+- Personal Space: Indonesians are generally accustomed to having less personal space than Australians as public spaces (in the cities especially) can be very crowded.
+People commonly sit and stand closer to one another, however what privacy can be afforded is respected.

-    - Physical Contact: Indonesians are generally quite modest with regards to

-    physical contact.
-While a pat on the shoulder can signify comfort or approval,

-    physical affection is usually only shown between close friends and family.

-    Practicing Muslims may be uncomfortable touching the opposite gender in any way

-    unless they are a close friend or relative.
-Indonesian men generally do not

-    touch older women in public at all aside from a handshake.
+- Physical Contact: Indonesians are generally quite modest with regards to physical contact.
+While a pat on the shoulder can signify comfort or approval, physical affection is usually only shown between close friends and family.
+Practicing Muslims may be uncomfortable touching the opposite gender in any way unless they are a close friend or relative.
+Indonesian men generally do not touch older women in public at all aside from a handshake.